AhmadAlmawi/Learning-Python/README.md

-# Learning-Python
+# Learning Python
-Some simple projects I made to familiarize myself with python's syntax
+Some simple projects I made to familiarize myself with python's syntax, mainly focused on data structures and sorting algorithms.